callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 First there are two enviroment variables passed to the docker container to use callas license servers instead of a regular local activation ...

  - CALLAS_LICENSESERVER_URLS contains one ore more License Server IP addresses (or hostnames), separated by a semicolon
  - CALLAS_LICENSESERVER_MSG contains an optional wallet-id to be passed to the callas License Servers specified via CALLAS_LICENSESERVER_URLS.
-This is typically optional for en premise License Servers, but mandatory for the licenseserver in the cloud
+This is usually optional for on-premise licence servers, but mandatory for the licence server in the cloud.

 This is needed be because a regular local activation is bound to the hardware which is not working in the docker case.